paynl/POS.SDK/docs/sdk-android-softpos.md

 > [!NOTE]
 > After completing this method, you need to re-invoke the `initSdk` function

-> [!NOTE]
-> While using `sdk.softpos.staging`, you will need to use https://rest.tinpay.nl as base URL for the API's below

 An alternative way to activate your device is via your PayNL account.
 For this you need your a-code, service code, and service secret.